Decentralized identifier: Usage of DIDs

 A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.
 DIDs are designed to enable the controller of a DID to prove control over it and to be implemented independently of any centralized registry, identity provider, or certificate authority.
 DIDs are URIs that associate a DID subject with a DID document.
 Each DID document can express cryptographic material, verification methods, and service endpoints to enable trusted interactions associated with the DID subject.
 A DID document might contain additional semantics about the subject that it identifies.
 A DID document might also contain the DID subject itself (e.g. a data model).

+National efforts include the European Digital Identity (EUDI) Wallet as a part of eIDAS 2.0 in the European Union, and China Real-Name Decentralized Identifier System (China RealDID) under China's Ministry of Public Security.
+The AT Protocol and applications powered by the protocol such as Bluesky use DIDs for their identity system in order to give users full control over their identity, including where their data is stored.
+The protocol uses its own DID method, did:plc, as well as a general domain-based method with did:web.

+The Microsoft-owned professional networking site LinkedIn uses a third-party identity verification service called Persona to help verify the identities of its members.
+This verification process involves uploading a valid government-issued ID and potentially taking a selfie to confirm the user's identity and give them a DID identity.

+Polygon ID is a privacy-focused digital identity solution developed by Polygon, a blockchain scaling platform.
+It leverages zero-knowledge proofs (ZKPs) to allow users to verify specific aspects of their identity—such as age or residency—without revealing underlying personal data.
+This enables secure and private interactions with services that require identity verification, such as financial platforms, voting systems, or DAO governance, while preserving user anonymity.
+Polygon ID is already being explored by governments and organizations seeking compliant and privacy-preserving identity systems in Web3 environments.

 Standardization efforts

 The W3C DID Working Group developed a specification for decentralized identifiers to standardize the core architecture, data model, and representation of DIDs.

 The W3C approved the DID 1.0 specification as a W3C Recommendation on July 19, 2022.

+The Decentralized Identity Foundation (DIF) published a Dynamic Traveler Profile Generation Specification in June 2023, for use cases in the travel industry.